LGLTeam/AIDE-Mods/README.md

 If successful, it will ask you to install the APK.
 It may ask you to allow installation from unknown sources.
 Please allow when asked

 Run the app

+# AIDE Troubleshooting

+Problem with the project like app crashes: click **More... -> Project -> Refresh Build**.
+This will clear the project cache and fix problems

+Problem with AIDE: Open System Settings -> Apps and clear data of AIDE app.
+This will reset everything and you need to install NDK again

+AIDE has a lot of compatibility issues, you need to research a lot and do some trial and errors until you fix something.